godotengine/godot-docs/classes/class_canvasitem.rst

 - **BLEND_MODE_PREMULT_ALPHA** = **4** --- Mix blending mode.
 Colors are assumed to be premultiplied by the alpha (opacity) value.

-- **BLEND_MODE_DISABLED** = **5** --- Disable blending mode.
+- **BLEND_MODE_DISABLED** = **5** --- Disables blending mode.
 Colors including alpha are written as-is.
 Only applicable for render targets with a transparent background.
 No lighting will be applied.

 Constants
 ---------